Longwarry

 Longwarry lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the Longwarry statistical area is forecasted to increase by 1120 persons based on aggregated SA2-level projections, reflecting a total increase of 23.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the area expected to increase by 1,125 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 23.7% in total over the 17 years.

 Frequently Asked Questions - Population